dotnet/csharpstandard/standard/conversions.md

 The set of explicit conversions includes all implicit conversions.

-> *Note*: This, for example, allows an explicit cast to be used when an implicit conversion to the same type exists, in order to force the selection of a particular method overload. *end note*
+> *Note*: This, for example, allows an explicit cast to be used when an implicit identity conversion exists, in order to force the selection of a particular method overload. *end note*

 The explicit conversions that are not implicit conversions are conversions that cannot be proven always to succeed, conversions that are known possibly to lose information, and conversions across domains of types sufficiently different to merit explicit notation.